vmware-archive/java-run-length-encoding/README.md

 < 1, 1, 1, 0 >

 ```
+Decoding an empty input stream results in an empty output stream.

 **Optional puzzle:** `Encode` followed by `Decode` [usually](./.answers/.EDGE_CASES.md) produces the original stream of integers, but when will
 `Decode` followed by `Encode` _not_ produce the original stream of integers? ([Strong hint](decode/src/test/java/functions/DecodeTests.java) - don't look if you want to solve this puzzle yourself)